 Nothing in this rule is intended to preclude the Court from conducting a hearing on the motion, objection, or other matter even if no objection is filed within the time permitted.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable form is the LF-10 (Negative Notice Legend).
+Note that this amendment also corrects the committee notes from the 2020 Amendment, removing outdated references from those notes.

 2020 Amendment

 The amended rule includes both stylistic and substantive changes.
 The format of subdivisions is changed to maintain a consistent style across all rules.
 Various subdivisions are amended to add references to these local rules applicable to certain filings in addition to the applicable Bankruptcy Rule.
 Subdivision (A) is amended to incorporate by reference the court’s list of motions that may effect service by negative notice.
-Subdivision (A)(3) is amended to remove Rule 6004(c) sales free and clear of liens from the list.
-Subdivisions (A)(7)–(8) are added as additional filings susceptible to filing and resolution by negative notice.
 Additionally, the introduction in subdivision (A) provides for the maintenance of a separate court-approved list (commonly known as the “Negative Notice List”) of other filings that can be filed on negative notice.
 Subdivision (B)(3) is renumbered to (B)(2) and modified to remove the printed legend in lieu of reference to a form maintained on the Court’s website and to clarify that the format operative on the date of filing controls.
 Subdivision (C) adds reference to separate local rules or an administrative order that can override the default negative-notice period.
 Subdivision (C)(2) is amended to clarify that consideration without hearing is permissive.
 Other changes are intended as stylistic to improve clarity.

 RULE 2002-3 PREFERRED ADDRESS NOTIFICATION